JEANNE K. BUXBAUM ENDOWMENT

 - Contact Dr. Phillips to schedule an interview between May 16 and May 23.

-- All applications submitted and interviews completed by May 23nd will be considered in the selection of award recipients.
+- All applications submitted and interviews completed in May will be considered in the selection of award recipients.

-- Scholarship decisions will be made by the first week in June for the subsequent academic year, September 1 through May 31.
+- Scholarship decisions will be made in July for the subsequent academic year, September 1 through May 31.

 - In the event that no qualified applications are received in May, applications will be sought during the fall semester, with receipt of applications by December 1, interviews completed by December 15th and final decision for the spring semester made by the first week in January.